Ophiolepis cincta

 Ophiolepis cincta is a brittle star in the family Ophiolepididae, first described in 1842 by Johannes Peter Müller and Franz Hermann Troschel.

-Ophiolepis garretti is said to be a synonym, but this is not certain.
+Ophiolepis garretti is said to be a synonym, but this is disputed.

 Distribution

 In Australia this brittle star is found at depths of 0-30 m off the coasts of the Northern Territory, Queensland, and Western Australia, from Rowley Shoals, WA to Swain Reefs in Queensland.

-Elsewhere it is found in tropical intertidal and subtidal waters in Indian Ocean and west and central Pacific Ocean.
+Elsewhere, it is found in tropical intertidal and subtidal waters in Indian Ocean and west and central Pacific Ocean.